thycotic/ss-docs/ticketing-system-integration/manageengine-servicedesk/index.md

 Secret Server can integrate with ManageEngine ServiceDesk Plus via PowerShell.
 This integration includes validating ticket numbers and  their status, and adding comments (referred to as notes in ServiceDesk Plus).

-For more information about integrating Ticket Systems with PowerShell, see [PowerShell Ticketing Integration](../powershell-integration/index.md)
+For more information about integrating ticket systems with PowerShell, see [PowerShell Ticketing Integration](../powershell-integration/index.md)

 ## Requirements

 * PowerShell, see [Creating and Using PowerShell Scripts](../../api-scripting/creating-using-powershell-scripts/index.md)

-* Access to your ManageEngine ServiceDesk Plus instance's REST API
+* Access to the REST API for your ManageEngine ServiceDesk Plus instance.

 * [Configure CredSSP for use with WinRM/PowerShell](../../authentication/configuring-credssp-for-winrm-with-powershell/index.md)

 ## Ticket Number Validation Pattern (Regex)